SpenceKonde/ATTinyCore/avr/extras/ATtiny_828.md

 ### ATtiny 828
 ![828 Pin Mapping](http://drazzy.com/e/img/PinoutT828.jpg "Arduino Pin Mapping for ATtiny 828")

+### Bootloader Support
+The ATtiny828 has hardware bootloader support, and an Optiboot bootloader is included for the ATtiny828.
+This functionas at 57600 on the hardware serial port; the bootloader is 512b in size leaving 7680b available for user code.
+Virtual Boot is not used, so there are no restrictions on use of the watchdog timer.
+Note the issues below involving the clock speed, which may make use of the bootloader difficult in some conditions.
+As always, the 828 may be used without the bootloader by programming it over ISP.

 ### Clock options
 The ATtiny 828, in the interest of lowering costs, does not provide support for using an external crystal as a clock source, only the internal oscillator (at ~8 or ~1mhz) or an external *clock* source.
 Note that using an external clock source is not an option in the board drop-down menus, so you cannot set it that way with "burn bootloader" from within the IDE - you must do it manually (this is to prevent new users from accidentally bricking their parts).